ainc/awesomeincu-2015/_courses/intro-to-web.md

 ## Curriculum

-1. Environment Setup, Command Line Interface, Git and GitHub
+1. Developer Tools and Environment Setup
-2. HTML and How the Web Works
+2. Command Line Interface, Git and GitHub
-3. Styling pages with CSS
+3. HTML and How the Web Works
-4. Jekyll, Templates, and the DRY Principle
+4. Styling pages with CSS and Bootstrap
-5. Basic JavaScript (variables, conditionals, loops)
+5. Templates and the DRY Principle
-6. More JavaScript (arrays, objects, functions)
+6. JavaScript (variables, conditionals, loops, arrays, objects, functions)
 7. Interactive JavaScript and the DOM
 8. Getting Data from APIs
 9. Final Project